sohale/ifc2brep-0/README.md

   * The no-do s: No CMake ⛔️
   * Use / set up conan.io
   * some refactoring of scripts (also into a/the framework)
   * needs a big cleanup (the whole thing.
-Hence, the `.version.txt` system with its tag system)
+Hence, the `.version.txt` "cleaning (clean-code-ing)" system with its tag system)
   * automate the orgL aspects